Curriculum and Instruction

 Master of Science in Education (M.S.Ed.) in Curriculum and Instruction

-The Master of Science in Education degree in Curriculum and Instruction requires the completion of a minimum of 32 or 36 credit hours of course work, depending on the research requirement selected.
-At least 15 of the required credit hours must be at the 500 level and taken at SIU.
-The student must also meet Curriculum and Instruction core course requirements, research requirements, and program area requirements.
-No more than six hours of credit earned at another institution may be accepted toward this degree.
+The Master of Science in Education degree in Curriculum and Instruction requires the completion of a minimum of 36 credit hours of course work.
+At least 50% of the required credit hours must be at the 500 level.
+The student must also meet Curriculum and Instruction core course requirements, research requirements, and elective requirements.
+No more than six credit hours earned at another institution may be accepted toward this degree.
 It is recommended that transfer courses be from institutions accredited by national organizations (i.e., CAEP, NCATE, or TEAC).
 All transfer credit hours must be approved by the coordinator of graduate studies.

-Each candidate’s program is planned in consultation with a faculty adviser from the specialty area selected by the student, with consideration for the student’s interests, experience, and specialty area.
-Nondeclared graduate students are advised to consult with the department chair concerning admission to the M.S.Ed. in Curriculum and Instruction program.
+Each candidate’s program is planned in consultation with a faculty adviser with consideration for the student’s interests, experience, and specialty area.
+Nondeclared graduate students are advised to consult with the School of Education Director of Graduate Programs concerning admission to the M.S.Ed. in Curriculum and Instruction program.

 Admission and Retention